 Ketchum’s director of Global Corporate and Public Affairs Practice, Rod Cartwright, notes that the study results don’t mean that men are no longer fit for leadership and that companies should only place women in these positions.
 However, he says that the study provides important lessons for leaders of both genders.

-Rafferty says that the results signal the birth of a new leadership communication model which must include transparency, collaboration, genuine dialogue, clear values and the alignment of words and deeds, and he notes that female leaders follow this approach far more than their male counterparts.
+Rafferty says that the results signal the birth of a new leadership communication model, including transparency, collaboration, genuine dialogue, clear values, and the alignment of words and deeds.
+He notes that female leaders follow this approach far more than their male counterparts.

 He concludes, “This research finally puts to rest the flawed assumption that women need to act like old school male leaders to make their mark."